Sign up below for Free Training and Workouts for anyone interested in the Roseville 2021-2022 Travel Season.

 Our Fundraising Tournament: RYBA is able to reduce the cost of travel basketball by hosting a fund-raising tournament each year.
 The money raised from this tournament allows us to charge travel players only half of what the costs would be without this tournament.

 Coach Selection Process: Head coaches for boys and girls travel teams are selected by a four member panel.
 To be considered for a head coaching position, all candidates must submit an application.
 Interviews are conducted where valuable to the process.
 Head coaches select their own assistant coaches.
 All coaches, head and assistants, are required to submit a Background Check Authorization Form.
 As a general guideline, we look to use volunteer coaches, generally fathers or mothers, in the 6th grade and lower, and to recruit paid coaches in the 7th and 8th grades.
-Our policy excludes board members and family members from receiving compensation for coaching a team.

 Playing Time Policy: Our playing time policy tries to achieve the balance between development and competition.
 We give each coach discretion over a portion of playing time as both a motivational and competitive tool.
 Every player should receive, as minimum playing time, an amount equal to half the minutes available in the first 3/4s of the game, which calculates to 10.5 minutes per 28 minute game.
 The remaining time is distributed at the coach’s discretion.